x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrate-g-suite-mailboxes.md

     ![Cell headings in the Excel migration file.](../media/acec70dd-4789-46b5-aa15-74e597dbe71c.JPG)

-7. Next enter the email address, user name, and app password for each mailbox you want to migrate.
+7. Next enter the email address, username, and app password for each mailbox you want to migrate.
 Enter one mailbox per row.

   - **Column A** is the email address of the Office 365 mailbox.
-This is what's shown in the **User name** column in **Users** \> **Active users** in the Office 365 admin center.
+This is what's shown in the **username** column in **Users** \> **Active users** in the Office 365 admin center.

   - **Column B** is the sign-in name for the user's Gmail mailbox—for example, alberta@contoso.com.